ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

 **What it detects.** An audio jitter buffer fighting the network and losing.
-The user-visible failure is conversation that has gone latent and slightly warped — voices sped up or dragged out, replies landing on top of each other — rather than the dropouts `InventedSpeechDetector` covers.
-The two are complements: invented speech is what the buffer does when it has already run dry, and this is the buffer straining before it gets there.
+The user-visible failure is conversation that has gone latent and slightly warped — voices sped up or dragged out, replies landing on top of each other — rather than the gaps `ConcealedSamplesDetector` and `AudioInterruptionDetector` cover.
+They are complements: concealment is what the buffer does when it has already run dry, and this is the buffer straining before it gets there.

 **Signals.** `inboundRtp.jitterBufferTargetDelayInMs` (what NetEQ is currently